JRMeyer/jrmeyer.github.io/_posts/2017-02-14-Installing-Merlin.markdown

 0 directories, 4 files
 {% endhighlight %}

-In Merlin, we don't just model the phonemes of the language.
+ In Merlin, we don’t just model the acoustics of phonemes of the language.
 We also model their durations.
-For both (1) phoneme modeling and (2) duration modeling, we use DNNs, and as such we have two configuration files as seen in the `conf/dnn` dir above.
+For both (1) acoustic modeling and (2) duration modeling, we use DNNs, and as such we have two configuration files as seen in the `conf/dnn` dir above.

 Quoting from the team's [demonstration paper][merlin-demo-paper], they concisely describe the duration model as such: